-What started off as a “Nope, never been rolled” turned into a reluctant “Well, once…” when I told him the stories the car was telling me.
+What started off as a “Nope, never been rolled” turned into a reluctant “Well, once, a bit…” when I told him the stories the car was telling me.

 And then, since we were telling stories, he told me the story about one of their excursions determining precisely HOW strong this engine was, driving up this dry riverbed, they rolled the car and got a bunch of gravel in the engine compartment and broke the motor mounts while cracking the windshield.
 In doing so, they also blasted the crap out of that original exhaust system.
 In fact, there was nothing remaining of it.
 But fixing it would have been expensive, and one of the things about redneck ingenuity was that if you could make it work, you would make it work.
 And so they’d attached a piece of flex tube down from each of the exhaust manifolds – one on either side of the engine – and they went under the car just like the normal ones had gone, but instead of that resonating chamber, they went back about two feet.

 There were a couple of little baffles screwed on the end and that was it.

 It was the shortest, smallest, simplest “dual high performance exhaust” I’d ever seen.

 I asked if I could take it for a test drive, he agreed, so I got in, fired it up (oooh, that sounded nice) – hit the clutch, and put it in first, let up on the clutch – and….